-30.06.2014 '000 BGN 31.12.2013 '000 BGN
+30.06.2016 '000 BGN 31.12.2015 '000 BGN

+Non-current:

-Non-current: Deferred expenses under a leaseback Nonfinancial assets 2137 2137
+Deferred expenses under a leaseback 1 227 1 339

-Non-current other receivables 1 069 2137
+Non-current other receivables 1 227 1 339

 Current:

-Deferred expenses under a leaseback 2 1 3 7 2137
+Deferred expenses under a leaseback 449 450

+Prepaid expenses - -

-Others 297 315
+Others 158 190

-Nonfinancial assets 2 434 2452

-Current other receivables 2 434 2 452
+Current other receivables 607 640

 The deferred expenses during the reporting period have been formed in connection with the leaseback agreement signed by the Company on 17.12.2013.
 The result from the sale of lease back agreement is a financial lease.
 In accordance with Art.
 20 of IAS 17 "Leases" at the beginning of the lease term of a finance lease the Company recognizes the object of the lease as an asset and a liability in the statement of financial position by an amount equal to the fair value of the lease property at the beginning of the lease term or if lower - the present value of the minimum lease payments, each determined at the beginning of the lease.
 Initial direct costs incurred by the Company - Fees for research, initial fee, etc. added to the amount recognized as an asset.
 The result of the sale and leaseback is a finance lease.
-Therefore from transactions financial result is not definitive.
-It is not recognized for the period of the transaction in the profits or losses of the two parties to this transaction, in order to meet the requirement of true and fair view.
+Therefore the financial result recorded at the time of the transaction is not final.
+In order to meet the requirement for true and fair presentation, it is not recognized for the period of the transaction in the profits or losses of the two parties concerned.